KeyboardKit/KeyboardKitPro/README.md

 ## Features

-KeyboardKit and KeyboardKit Pro comes packed with features.
+KeyboardKit Pro comes packed with features.
 Checkout the [main repo][KeyboardKit] for core features and the list below for Pro features.

 ### 💡 Autocomplete